 Grand entry at noon and 7 p.m. on Saturday; noon on Sunday

 The forecast calls for chance of rain showers this weekend.
 Please note that Powwow will be moved indoors to the Jordan Ballroom, Student Union Building.

 Showcasing the customs of Native Americans in full regalia, the competition draws performers from all over the U.S. and Canada.
 “The Powwow weekend is filled with dancers and drummers,” said Ro Parker, the director of Multicultural Student Services.
 “If folks want an opportunity to immerse themselves in the culture of the first people, this is a great opportunity.”

 Powwow also features demonstrations and storytelling, and vendors will be selling traditional crafts and original artwork.
 General admission is $6; children under 12 are $4; students with a Boise State ID are free, and non-perishable food donations will be taken at the door for the Native American Council of Boise.
-Discounted parking in the Lincoln Garage will be $1 daily.
+Parking in the Lincoln Garage- enter license plate # and the code word “POWWOW.”

 Non-perishable food donations for the Native American Council of Boise (NACOB) will be taken at the door.

 Host Drum: Medicine Thunder from Fort Hall